-Tim is available for fly tying demos, classes as well as the following presentations.
+Tim is available for fly tying demos, classes as well as the following presentations - in person or via ZOOM or similar platform.
 Contact us for pricing and availability!

 Trout Spey is nothing new, it’s just a more effective way to swing flies like streamers, soft-hackles and classic wets.
 Yes, you can use it for nymphing and dry fly fishing, but swinging and stripping is where trout spey works best.
 The real difference comes when you employ either single-hand or two-hand spey casting techniques.
 These make for no back casts to worry about, much longer casts, easy, fast changes of cast direction, more effective mending and generally more relaxing fishing.
 Presentation is largely video-based but includes an equipment show-and-tell at the end.

 From the basics to advanced techniques.
 Presentation will illustrate how to get started by converting a standard trout rod, say, a 9’ 5 weight into a functional Euro-Nymphing set-up and the multiple steps that can be taken after that to produce an advanced outfit.
 Presentation will cover not only equipment, but flies and on-stream strategies and techniques as well.

 One of his most popular presentations ~ his talk includes a wealth of video - bugs, fish, catching fish and popular patterns.

 The Ken Lockwood Gorge on the South Branch of the Raritan River in Hunterdon County is one of New Jersey’s premier trout fishing locales.
 The gorge is beautiful, has both wild and stocked fish, and is open to anglers year round.
 As a result, there are often crowds and the fish get pressured.
 Fortunately, there are some tips, techniques and things to look for that’ll help you to catch more fish in these difficult conditions.
 The presentation will include video of the gorge, its water, the bug life and the flies we use to imitate it.